 The constituency has always largely been led by pro-government MPs, only Henry Ruhiu was Ford Asili, David Mwenje started with the Democratic Party, then joined Narc.

 The win by a mostly opposition MP Mugabe Were was sadly cut after he was gunned down a few days after winning.
 Mugabe Were was an Orange Democratic Movement (ODM) Party MP.

 Ferdinand Waititu was the last MP before the new constitution which replaced the name MP with MNA – Member of National Assembly.

-After 7 years of George Theuri’s leadership, Umoja residents are feeling the need for change and it remains to be seen how politics will shape up going into 2022.
+After 7 years of George Theuri’s leadership, Umoja residents felt the need for change and elected a fresh politician Mark Mwenje.